dhprlabs/designs/README.md

 - Sensor mounts and integration systems
 - Custom mechanical components

-These are especially useful for:

-- Robotics competitions (e.g., FRC, FTC, RoboCup)
-- DIY automation projects
-- Simulation or prototyping stages of embedded systems
-- Educational purposes

 ## Usage & Licensing

 All models in this repository are free to use for: